trychlos/pwix-accounts-ui/README.md

     Whether a new password has to be entered twice.

-    Unless otherwise specified, this option applies to both:
+    This option applies to both:

     - defining a new account
     - changing the user's password
     - defining a new password after a reset

-    A function can be provided by the application for this parm.
-The function will be called without argument and MUST return one of the accepted values.

-    Possible values are `true` or `false`, defaulting to `true`.
+    Accepted values are `true` or `false`.

+    Defaults to `true`.

 - `preferredLabel`

     Whether the application prefers identify its users by their email address or their username.

-    Possible values are:
+    Accepted values are:

     - `AccountsUI.C.PreferredLabel.USERNAME`
     - `AccountsUI.C.PreferredLabel.EMAIL_ADDRESS`

-    Defaulting to `AccountsUI.C.PreferredLabel.EMAIL_ADDRESS` though the actually displayed label heavily depends of the runtime configuration as we try to always display something.
+    Defaults to `AccountsUI.C.PreferredLabel.EMAIL_ADDRESS` though the actually displayed label heavily depends of the runtime configuration as we try to always display something.

-    A function can be provided by the application for this parm.
-The function will be called without argument and MUST return one of the accepted values.

-- `resetPwdTextOne`
-- `resetPwdTextTwo`

-    Display personalization

-    These options let the application provides its own content before the input fields of the corresponding panel.

-    Value is expected to be a string which contains HTML code, or a function which returns such a string.

-- `resetPasswordTwice`

-    Whether to request the user to enter twice the password when resetting for an existing account.

-    A function can be provided by the application for this parm.
-The function will be called without argument and MUST return one of the accepted values.

-    The possible values are `true` or `false`, defaulting to the value of the `passwordTwice` package configuration.

 - `sendVerificationEmail`

     Whether to send a verification email to each newly created user.

-    A function can be provided by the application for this parm.
-The function will be called without argument and MUST return one of the accepted values.

-    The possible values are `true` or `false`, defaulting to `true`.
+    Accepted values are `true` or `false`.

+    Defaults to `true`.

 - `usernameLength`